kommix/mongoose-activity/README.md

 # @kommix/mongoose-activity

+> **⚠️ Beta Release**: This package is feature-complete and production-ready, but still in beta.
+We're using it in production at Kommix and actively seeking feedback.
+Please report issues on [GitHub](https://github.com/kommix/mongoose-activity/issues).

 > A **modern, production-ready, and high-performance** Mongoose plugin for automatically logging user activity into a central Activity collection with advanced features.

 Build **activity feeds, timelines, audit logs, and real-time analytics** in your Mongoose applications with comprehensive configuration options and enterprise-grade features.